True Life Recovery Medically Supervised Detoxification Program

 The process of detoxification has three basic steps at True Life Recovery, evaluation, stabilization, and determination of further treatment.

-- Evaluation – The first step involves a thorough evaluation by one of our qualified clinicians.
+The first step involves a thorough evaluation by one of our qualified clinicians.
 This step helps us determine the extent of your addiction and how to best treat it.
 We hope to identify any underlying medical or psychological issues that may be co-occurring with your substance use disorder.

-- Stabilization – Stabilization is the step when physical detox from the substances you’ve been using occurs.
+Stabilization is the step when physical detox from the substances you’ve been using occurs.
 During this step, you may be prescribed medication and given other supplements to help you manage the discomfort of the symptoms.

-- Determination of further treatment – Detox is only the first step of recovery.
+Detox is only the first step of recovery.
 After your body is free of substances, it’s likely that further treatment programs will be recommended.
 Our experienced addiction specialists will help you determine the best course of action for your continued treatment.

 04. HOW LONG

-How Long Does Detox Take to Finish?
+How Long Does Detox Takes To Finish

 Detox is different for each individual.
 Because drugs and alcohol are all different and they affect the body in different ways, the duration of detox can vary widely.
 However, there are some general timeframes based on the type of substance:

-- Alcohol – The acute phase of alcohol detox is usually one to two weeks.
+The acute phase of alcohol detox is usually one to two weeks.

-- Cocaine and other stimulants – Cocaine and methamphetamines enter and leave the system quickly.
+Cocaine and methamphetamines enter and leave the system quickly.
 Detox for these types of drugs usually last one to several days.

-- Opioids – Detox from heroin and prescription painkillers can take anywhere from a day to several weeks.
+Detox from heroin and prescription painkillers can take anywhere from a day to several weeks.

-- Barbiturates – The acute phase of barbiturate withdrawal usually passes within two weeks.
+The acute phase of barbiturate withdrawal usually passes within two weeks.

 These timeframes are averages, your detox may be quite different.